misken/obflowsim/docs/devnotes/code_review_summer_2024.md

 ### ENTRY and EXIT nodes

-Currently, ENTRY and EXIT are just instances of `PatientCareUnit`, even though they really aren't patient care units.
+As of summer 2024, ENTRY and EXIT are just instances of `PatientCareUnit`, even though they really aren't patient care units.
 This means they show up in routes and locations section of config.
 When I started implementing scheduled arrivals and needing to have patients delay in ENTRY until their scheduled procedure time, I started to think it might make more sense to have separate